wesleyajavon/woodpecker-nextjs/STRIPE_SETUP.md

 This will:
 - Create a test beat product called "Test Beat - Midnight Trap"
-- Set the price to €29.99
+- Create three prices for different license types:
+  - WAV Lease: €19.99
+  - Trackout Lease: €39.99
+  - Unlimited Lease: €79.99
-- Add metadata (genre, BPM, key, duration)
+- Add metadata (genre, BPM, key, duration, license type)
 - List all existing products

 ### 4. What Gets Created

 The test script creates:
 - **Product**: A beat with metadata
-- **Price**: €29.99 in EUR
+- **Three Prices**: One for each license type (WAV, Trackout, Unlimited)
-- **Checkout Session**: Ready for payment processing
+- **Checkout Session**: Ready for payment processing with license selection

 ### 5. Available Functions

 The Stripe integration provides these helper functions:

-- `createTestProduct()` - Creates a test product and price
+- `createBeatStripeProducts()` - Creates a beat product with three license prices
+- `createCheckoutSessionWithPriceId()` - Creates checkout session with existing priceId
+- `createCheckoutSessionWithLicense()` - Creates checkout session with dynamic pricing
 - `listProducts()` - Lists all Stripe products
 - `getProduct(productId)` - Retrieves a specific product
-- `createCheckoutSession()` - Creates a payment checkout session

 ### 6. Next Steps

 After testing:
-1. Create real products for your beats
+1. Create real products for your beats with three license prices
-2. Integrate checkout into your frontend
+2. Integrate license selection into your frontend
 3. Handle webhook events for successful payments
 4. Connect payments to your order system
+5. Implement license-based download restrictions
+6. Test the complete flow with different license types

 ## Testing